The two-clock problem in population dynamics: Theory

 We find (see \ref{apdx:branch}) that the mean number of offspring of type $y$ produced after $n$ generations is given by the $n$-th power, $M^n(y,x)$.
 Therefore, starting with an organism of type $x$, the expected population size after $n$ generations is given by

 For large $n$, the behavior of $M^n$ is dictated by its dominant eigenvalue, which here coincides with its spectral radius $\spr(M)$, see \ref{apdx:perron}.
 We can therefore write asymptotically

-where $a_N(x) \geq 0$ measures the reproductive value of an organism of type $x$ in the $n$-picture (which agrees with the reproductive value in the $t$-picture, see \ref{apdx:branch}).
-This directly yields the spectral radius formula $R_0 = \spr(M)$ \cite{diekmann_definition_1990}.
+This shows that $R_0 = \spr(M)$ \cite{diekmann_definition_1990}.
 To obtain the log partition function $\kappa_N$ we introduce a constant death rate $\alpha > 0$ into our model, so that the average number of offspring of type $y$ produced by an individual of type $x$ becomes

 This differs from Eq.~\eqref{eq:appl_ngm} by an exponential term in the integral, which represents the probability that the parent survives to age $\tau$ (\ref{apdx:branch}).
 Our thermodynamic characterization of $\kappa_N$ together with the spectral radius formula imply